papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-foreign-asset.md

 - A parachain that supports the XCMP protocol to interact with the Asset Hub parachain
 - A funded wallet to pay for the transaction fees and subsequent registration of the foreign asset

-This guide will focus on using Polkadot, its local Asset Hub instance, and the [Astar](https://astar.network/){target=\_blank} parachain (`ID` 2006), as stated in the [Test Environment Setup](#test-environment-setup) section.
-However, the process is the same for other relay chains and their respective Asset Hub parachains, regardless of the network you are using and the parachain owner of the foreign asset.
+This guide will use Polkadot, its local Asset Hub instance, and the [Astar](https://astar.network/){target=\_blank} parachain (`ID` 2006), as stated in the [Test Environment Setup](#test-environment-setup) section.
+However, the process is the same for other relay chains and their respective Asset Hub parachain, regardless of the network you are using and the parachain owner of the foreign asset.

 ## Steps to Register a Foreign Asset